alphagov/govuk-puppet/README.md

 #### Customisation

-Node definitions can be overridden with a `nodes.local.yaml` file in the vagrant-govuk directory.
+Node definitions can be overridden with a `nodes.local.yaml` file in this directory.
 This is merged on top of all other node definitions.
 The following keys are currently available for customisation:

 - `box_dist` Ubuntu distribution.
 Currently "trusty".